 Your sobriety is more compromised than you thought.
 You decide crossing roads in that condition is as good as criticizing a certain former president in his regime.
 You enter a bar (the irony) and take dawa as two serpents get it on on NatGeo Wild.
 It is the first time you see snakes copulate and it sobers you up.

 Man resumes his journey home.

 With the world locked out by the music in your ears, someone taps you on the shoulder.
-Seeing as it is evening, a wave of paranoia washes over you and you’ll believe that your guardian angel’s request for transfer has been approved.
-They’ve finally got to you, the CBD stabbers.
+Seeing as it is evening, a wave of paranoia washes over you and you believe that your guardian angel’s request for transfer has been approved because they’ve finally got to you, the CBD stabbers.
 So you slowly turn and put on the toughest face although inside, a city’s burning.

 But the Lord doesn’t leave his people unprotected, unless the pretty girl in front of you has a dagger under her dress.
 She says hello, and that she reads you religiously after a friend sent her a link.

 Your heart sinks and you’ll want to buy her pizza but you’ll remember; economy.
 You say thank you, ask her name and promise to check out her blog (she mentioned that she writes too).